sourcenetwork/defradb/client/secondary_indexes.md

 ## Overview

-The indexing system consists of two main components.
-The first is index storage, which handles storing and maintaining index information.
-The second is index-based document fetching, which manages retrieving documents using these indexes.
+The indexing system consists of two main components:

+- Index storage (handles storing and maintaining index information).
+- Index-based document fetching (manages retrieving documents using these indexes).

 Together, these components provide a robust foundation for efficient data access patterns.

 ## Index storage